Huwaiza/squiblerBookTool/README.md

 After creating super user login to url
 127.0.0.1/admin
-after signing in hit the url 127.0.0.1/docs where you will see every API used in system, you can interect with them and can also use them via postman
+after signing in hit the url 127.0.0.1/docs where you will see every API used in system, you can interact with them and can also use them via postman